ELGAS Knowledge Hub

 Note that this does assume that you are not using other gas hot water devices simultaneously.

-Recovery time is not an issue with tankless water heater NZ (continuous gas hot water NZ) units, so even a large family with guests would not run out of gas hot water as long as your continuous gas hot water system is sized for the number of gas hot water using appliances that would be using it simultaneously.
+Recovery time is not an issue with tankless water heater NZ (continuous water heater) units, so even a large family with guests would not run out of gas hot water as long as your continuous gas hot water system (tankless gas water heater) is sized for the number of gas hot water using appliances that would be using it simultaneously.

 Frequently Asked Questions

-What maintenance is required for an LPG gas hot water system?
+What maintenance is required for an LPG gas hot water system (gas water heater)?

-Here are essential maintenance procedures you can do or arrange with a licensed professional to keep your LPG gas hot water system in their best shape:
+Here are essential maintenance procedures you can do or arrange with a licensed professional to keep your LPG gas hot water system (gas water heater) in their best shape:

 Routine Professional Inspection

-We recommend having an accredited LPG gas hot water system technician perform routine inspections at intervals recommended by the appliance manufacturer.
+We recommend having an accredited LPG gas hot water system (gas water heater) technician perform routine inspections at intervals recommended by the gas water heater manufacturer.

-They are skilled and certified to inspect, repair, and replace faulty components, such as gas fittings, heat exchangers, valves, thermostats, and flue vents.
+They are skilled and certified to inspect, repair, and replace faulty gas water heater components, such as gas fittings, heat exchangers, valves, thermostats, and flue vents.

-If your tankless water heater NZ (continuous gas hot water NZ) has an air filter in its air intake system, you must inspect it every few months for dust and debris and replace it when it’s clogged beyond cleaning.
+If your tankless water heater NZ (continuous water heater) has an air filter in its air intake system, you must inspect it every few months for dust and debris and replace it when it’s clogged beyond cleaning.

-Heavily clogged air filters in a continuous gas hot water system reduces the amount of air available for combustion, reducing the system’s efficiency and increasing the risk of carbon monoxide production.
+Heavily clogged air filters in a continuous gas hot water system (tankless gas water heater) reduces the amount of air available for combustion, reducing the system’s efficiency and increasing the risk of carbon monoxide production.

-Most continuous gas hot water system models are installed on the house’s outer wall for easy installation and maintenance.
+Most continuous gas hot water system (tankless gas water heater) models are installed on the house’s outer wall for easy installation and maintenance.

 For homeowners, you can look at the gas valves and gas pipelines and check for something unusual.